-- the total deductions that can be claimed in respect of a passive business in the appropriate tax year, AND - the gross income from that business during the same tax year.
+the total deductions that can be claimed in respect of a passive business in the appropriate tax year;

+• the gross income from that business during the same tax year.

-The value of such net passive business losses is added to the combined parental income for the purposes of the ABSTUDY Parental Income Test, and is also added to total household expenditure for the purposes of the Family Actual Means Test.
+The value of such net passive business losses is added to the combined parental income for the purposes of the ABSTUDY Parental Income Test.